awsdocs/aws-auto-scaling-user-guide/doc_source/gs-specify-custom-settings.md

      + **Enforce the maximum capacity setting**—AWS Auto Scaling cannot scale resource capacity higher than the maximum capacity\.
 The maximum capacity is enforced as a hard limit\.
      + **Set the maximum capacity to equal forecast capacity**—AWS Auto Scaling can scale resource capacity higher than the maximum capacity to equal but not exceed forecast capacity\.
      + **Increase maximum capacity above forecast capacity**—AWS Auto Scaling can scale resource capacity higher than the maximum capacity by a specified buffer value\.
 The intention is to give the target tracking scaling policy extra capacity if unexpected traffic occurs\.
    + **Max capacity behavior buffer**—If you chose **Increase maximum capacity above forecast capacity**, choose the size of the capacity buffer to use when the forecast capacity is close to or exceeds the maximum capacity\.
 The value is specified as a percentage relative to the forecast capacity\.
-For example, if the buffer is 10, this means a 10 percent buffer\.
-With a 10 percent buffer, if the forecast capacity is 50, and the maximum capacity is 40, then the effective maximum capacity is 55\.
+For example, with a 10 percent buffer, if the forecast capacity is 50, and the maximum capacity is 40, then the effective maximum capacity is 55\.

 1. When you are finished customizing settings, choose **Next**\.
 **Note**